wp-plugins/nextgen-facebook/readme.txt

 = Content Filters =

 WordPress allows plugins and themes to hook into various filters, which are then used by WordPress to expand shortcodes, etc. WordPress generally calls a filter (like 'the_content') once to expand text for the webpage.
-As a consquence, some authors mistakenly assume that a filter they have created will only be executed once.
+As a consequence, some authors mistakenly assume that a filter they have created will only be executed once.
 WordPress filters are available to any theme and/or plugin that needs to expand text (title, excerpt, content, etc.), which NGFB Open Graph+ uses to provide a complete and accurate meta tag description (as an example).

 On the Open Graph+ Advanced settings page, you can uncheck the 'Apply Content Filters' and 'Apply Excerpt Filters' to see if your problem is related to a WordPress filter hook.
 If unchecking these options fixes your problem, you should determine which filter is at fault and report the issue with the theme and/or plugin author.
 Using the WordPress `apply_filters()` function more than once should not break a theme and/or plugin.